Legal

 (b) the relevant information is already in the public domain.

 12.2 Notices.
-All notices and communications given under this Agreement must be in writing and will be delivered personally, sent by post or sent by email to the address or email address set out in the heading of this Agreement at such other address as notified from time to time by the Parties changing address.
+All notices and communications under this Agreement must be in writing and may be delivered personally, sent by post, or sent by email to the postal or email address specified for the relevant Party in this Agreement or otherwise notified by that Party in writing.

 12.3 Term.
 This Agreement shall remain in force for the duration of the Principal Agreement.